WHAT IS CHEMISTRY?

 Expect a challenging but rewarding subject that will build upon the work covered at GCSE to give you a wider, more detailed knowledge of chemistry.
 Chemistry is a subject with significant practical and experimental content; you will complete regular laboratory work throughout the course.

 You will complete three examinations at the end of the two-year course.
 These examinations provide your final grade.
 The practical experiments that you will complete throughout the course will contribute to a practical skills certificate.

 WHO IS THE COURSE SUITABLE FOR?

-Chemistry is either required or strongly recommended for many degree courses, such as Medicine, Pharmacy and Dentistry and is also required for Veterinary Medicine.
-Many students wishing to study Law at University or to become accountants choose Chemistry as it shows that you can cope with difficult concepts.
+Chemistry is either required or strongly recommended for many degree courses, such as medicine, pharmacy, dentistry and veterinary medicine.
+Many students wishing to study law at university or become an accountant may also choose to study chemistry as it demonstrates the ability to cope with challenging concepts.

 WHAT WILL I STUDY?